February 11, 2020

 The penguin colony, although these days a major attraction of around 2,000 birds, started out as recently as 1983, with a lone pair spotted on Boulders’ Foxy Beach.
 Two years later, they started laying their first eggs, and by 1997, there were 2,350 adults birds, many of which had immigrated from Dyer Island.
 The colony reached its peak in 2005, when there were 3,900 birds, but global population has been in decline since then.

 If you’re looking for post-penguin activities in Simon’s Town, it’s a good little town for exploring on foot.
 If maritime history intrigues you, visit the South African Naval Museum, which now includes a submarine stationed in the Naval Dockyard.
 And at the Simon’s Town Museum, you can learn about Just Nuisance, a famous and beloved beer-drinking great dane that was adopted by the Royal Navy during the Second World War (he’s even memorialised with a statue at the harbour).
-You can catch a boat to watch whales, or even go shark cage diving “”many locals say this part of the Cape’s coast is the best place to see great white sharks breaching.
+You can also catch a boat to watch whales.

 Simon’s Town is just 40km from Cape Town central, and is accessible from the city by train.